dlodola/public/docs/_posts/2021-07-23-1-MonteCarlo-Resource-Assessments-part1.md

 ## Generating random variates from a distribution with SciPy

 Let's generate $n$ random variates for a normal distribution with a mean of 3 and a standard deviation of 2.
 For this, we can use SciPy's [*norm*](https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.norm.html) continuous distribution class to instantiate a normal distribution object with the desired paramaters: `distribution = norm(loc=3, scale=2)`.
-We can then use its [*rvs( )*](https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.rv_continuous.rvs.html) method to generate \(n\) random variates.
+We can then use its [*rvs( )*](https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.rv_continuous.rvs.html) method to generate \( n \) $ n $ random variates.

 ### Import necessary libraries